-1 1/4 cups firmly packed light brown sugar
+- 1¼ cups firmly packed light brown sugar

-1/4 cup light corn syrup
+- ¼ cup light corn syrup

-5 tablespoons unsalted butter, cut into bits
+- 5 Tablespoons unsalted butter, cut into bits

-1 tablespoon cider vinegar
+- 1 Tablespoon cider vinegar

-1/4 cup water
+- ¼ cup water

-1 teaspoon vanilla
+- 1 teaspoon vanilla

-1 cup semisweet chocolate chips
+- 1 cup semisweet chocolate chips

-3/4 cup finely chopped roasted and salted cashews
+- ¾ cup finely-chopped roasted and salted cashews

-- In a heavy 2-quart saucepan combine the brown sugar, the corn syrup, the butter, the vinegar, and the water, bring the mixture to a boil over moderate heat, stirring and washing down any sugar crystals clinging to the side with a brush dipped in cold water, until the sugar is dissolved, and boil the syrup, undisturbed, until it is deep golden and a candy thermometer 290°F. Stir in the vanilla.
+- In a heavy 2-quart saucepan combine the brown sugar, the corn syrup, the butter, the vinegar, and the water.
+Bring the mixture to a boil over moderate heat, stirring and washing down any sugar crystals clinging to the side with a brush dipped in cold water, until the sugar is dissolved, and boil the syrup, undisturbed, until it is deep golden and registers 290°F on a candy thermometer.
+Stir in the vanilla.

-- In the top of a double boiler set over barely simmering water melt the chocolate chips, stirring until the chocolate is smooth, and spread the chocolate evenly over the toffee.
-Sprinkle the cashews evenly over the chocolate, pressing them gently into it, and chill the confection for 30 minutes, or until the chocolate is firm.
+- In the top of a double boiler set over barely simmering water melt the chocolate chips, stirring until the chocolate is smooth.
+Spread the chocolate evenly over the toffee.
+Sprinkle the cashews evenly over the chocolate, pressing them gently into the chocolate, and chill the confection for 30 minutes, or until the chocolate is firm.